Easy Hawaiian Pineapple Coconut Poke Cake

 And best of all, it’s very easy to make.

-To prepare, spread your sweetened coconut flakes evenly on a baking sheet and bake in the oven at 350 degrees for 3 minutes at a time, stirring in between, until the coconuts are toasted to your desired level.
+Bake in the oven at 350 degrees for 3 minutes at a time, stirring in between, until the coconut flakes are toasted to your desired level.

 Yummy Variations/Substitution Ideas

-Fruit Topping – Coconut, pineapple, or even maraschino cherries can all be added on top, if desired.
+Shredded coconut, sliced pineapple, or even maraschino cherries can all be added on top, if desired.
 Feel free to mix and match to your taste preferences!

 How to Store Hawaiian Pineapple Coconut Poke Cake